shelfio/aws-lambda-libreoffice/readme.md

 ## Usage (For version 4.x; based on a Lambda Docker Image)

 This version requires Node 16.x or higher.
+It also includes CJK fonts bundled.

 First, you need to create a Docker image for your Lambda function.
 See the example at [libreoffice-lambda-base-image](https://github.com/shelfio/libreoffice-lambda-base-image) repo.